A Management System For Aligning Sales, Marketing, And Customer Success and Realizing More Revenues, Opportunities and Firm Value

 >> Boards are pushing their CEOs to pursue business model transformation to a cloud, subscription, or recurring revenue model.
 In response, they are aligning their sales, marketing and CX Teams around the customer to generate the growth and net recurring revenues needed to make the successful transition without significant disruptions to cash flow and profit growth.

 >> Cloud businesses will need hyper growth in excess of 50% year on year with low levels of revenue leakage and customer churn if they expect to meet the valuation expectations of the investors who provided their growth capital in a frothy market.

-You can learn more about how boards, CEOs, and growth leaders (CXOs) are maximizing the return on their growth assets and managing sales, marketing, and customer support resources as a single high performing revenue team by reading the Revenue Operations in a 21st Century Commercial Model report.
-The goal of this report is to provide boards, CEOs, and growth leaders (CXOs) a blueprint for maximizing the return on their growth assets and managing sales, marketing, and customer support resources as a single high performing revenue team.
+You can learn more about how boards, CEOs, and growth leaders (CXOs) are maximizing the return on their growth assets and managing sales, marketing, and customer support resources as a single high performing revenue team by reading the Revenue Operations: A New Way to Align Sales and Marketing, Monetize Data, and Ignite Growth book.
+The goal of this book is to provide boards, CEOs, and growth leaders (CXOs) a blueprint for maximizing the return on their growth assets and managing sales, marketing, and customer support resources as a single high performing revenue team.
 The blueprint will provide specific guidance to growth leaders on how to stairstep their organization to a more unified approach to managing commercial revenue teams, assets, and processes.
 It will also isolate the clear financial benefits of making those incremental changes from a revenue, margin and cost and value perspective.
-Specifically, this analysis is designed to teach readers:
+Specifically, the book will teach readers:

 - What Revenue Operations Is